Anvil! The Story of Anvil: Release

 The film premiered at the Sundance Film Festival in January 2008, and won Audience Awards at the 2008 Sydney Film Festival, Los Angeles Film Festival and Galway International Film Festival.
 The film has been nominated in the "Truer Than Fiction" category of Film Independent's 2009 Independent Spirit Awards.
 The award recognizes emerging directors of non-fiction films.

 Since its first season, VH1 Classic's That Metal Show has supported the film, and on March 28, 2009, Kudlow and Reiner were the show's featured guests.
 Its successful theatrical release in the United States was engineered by Richard Abramowitz's Abramorama.
 Its subsequent DVD was released by VH1 under their VH1 Rock Docs label, and opened to limited release on April 10, 2009.
 The band also went on the road with the film for what was dubbed The Anvil Experience.

 In North America, the film was released on DVD on October 6, 2009.
 Distribution was handled by Fontana Distribution on behalf of VH1.

+The film had its London premiere in February 2009 at the Bloomsbury Bowling Lanes, an events and entertainment venue in Central London, where the band also attended and performed.

 Reception

-The film has received praise and high acclaim in many reviews, receiving a 98% rating on Rotten Tomatoes.
+The film received praise and high acclaim in many reviews.

 The Times called it "possibly the greatest film yet made about rock and roll".
 The film was named Best Documentary of 2009 at the Evening Standard British Film Awards in London.
 Chris Martin of Coldplay presented the award.
 The film won Best Documentary at the 2010 Independent Spirit Awards in Los Angeles.
 It also won an Emmy for Outstanding Arts & Culture Programming in 2010.

 Steve Kudlow: "One of my heroes is Ian Anderson from Jethro Tull, and he came up to me in Heathrow Airport and told me the movie had completely inspired him to keep playing music, and he just kept thanking me for all of the inspiration my band gave him.
 I mean, this is Ian Anderson from Jethro Tull—how cool is that?"